Financial irregularities in African soccer exposed by audit

 “No supporting documents could be provided for review,” the report said.

-The report found that CAF appeared to pay around $100,000 for 18 people including its president, Ahmad, to travel to a pilgrimage to Mecca and Medina in Saudi Arabia.
+The report found that CAF appeared to pay around $100,000 for 18 people including its president, Ahmad, and federation heads to travel on an Umrah pilgrimage to Mecca and Medina in Saudi Arabia.

 “CAF stated that the cost of travelling of 18 people between their home countries to Egypt was booked as ‘official expense’ towards organizing a meeting at Egypt and the cost of traveling between Egypt and Saudi Arabia was taken by CAF’s president personally,” the report said.
 “However, CAF could not provide any documents to support that an official meeting was organized in Egypt during this time.
-It is to be noted that the presumed costs of travel between Egypt and Saudi Arabia is in the range of $20,000 – $30,000 higher than the actual reimbursement made by CAF’s President”
+It is to be noted that the presumed costs of travel between Egypt and Saudi Arabia is in the range of $20,000–$30,000 higher than the actual reimbursement made by CAF’s President.”

+PwC had to reconstruct the money trail because the lack of structure that it found was “not in line with generally accepted accounting principles,” including around 80% of payments to vendors, member associations, executive committee members and referees just listed as “suppliers’ payments.”

+FIFA Secretary General Fatma Samoura has just ended a six-month spell effectively running the troubled body.

-FIFA convinced CAF to accept Samoura in a role of General Delegate for Africa last year in an attempt to clean up the confederation.
+FIFA convinced CAF to accept Samoura in a role of general delegate for Africa last year in an attempt to clean up the confederation.
 CAF did not extend her mandate last week but FIFA said her involvement in the governing body had helped to “accelerate the implementation of the reform process.”

+FIFA declined to comment on the audit but the Zurich-based body has been working to overhaul compliance procedures at CAF.
+Ahmad is a vice president of FIFA through his African leadership position.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports